anaclumos/extracranial/Research/pages/Bad Interview Experience with Replo.md

 ![[553DCB.png]]

 This shows the unprofessionalism of the company.
 I feel significantly less valued and ignored.
 Especially, words can make a huge difference — "a bit more experienced"?
-That's just poor communication as a core member of the company.
+That's just poor communication as a core company member.
 Also, "realized"?

 Some might ask —